Skip to main content

 pcapContains settings that affect how raw network packets are handled.

-captureSettings affect Device42 Netflow and Packet Capture engine event processing.
-Note: Section intended for Device42 support.
+captureSettings that affect Device42 NetFlow and Packet Capture engine event processing.
+This section is intended for Device42 support.

 Device42 Configuration